© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Hadrian's Wall and vallum between the field boundary at Brown Dikes and the field boundary east of turret 34a in wall miles 32, 33 and 34 is a scheduled monument protected by Historic England under reference 1010963.
 View the official record →

-Hadrian's Wall between Brown Dikes and the field boundary east of turret 34a is a section of the Roman frontier fortification constructed during the reign of Emperor Hadrian in the early second century AD.
+Hadrian's Wall is a Roman frontier fortification constructed under the Emperor Hadrian in the second century AD, extending approximately 80 Roman miles across northern Britain from the Solway Firth to the Tyne estuary.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1010963.

 Hadrian's Wall and vallum between the field boundary at Brown Dikes and the field boundary east of turret 34a in wall miles 32, 33 and 34 is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1010963.